Using Ads to Sustain Open Source

 Websites already using Carbon include Lodash, bootstrap, BootstrapCDN (to support the open source collective ❤) and codinghorror.
 Carbon has some 3rd party tracking for reporting purposes only (not retargeting).
 Their approach has gotten them whitelisted by Adblock Plus and they are part of Acceptable Ads.

 If this could work for you, we can help.
-Email us: hello@opencollective.com or join #carbonadsnetwork on our slack.
+Email us: hello@opencollective.com.

 Carbon Ad in lodash.com docs page